RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 .. note::

-    If OTOBO runs inside a Docker container, keep the default settings *localhost* for the OTRS server and */opt/otobo/tmp/opt/otrs* for the OTRS home directory.
+    If OTOBO runs inside a Docker container, keep the default settings *localhost* for the OTRS server and */opt/otobo/var/tmp/copied_otrs* for the OTRS home directory.

 .. note::

     The default values for OTRS database user and password are taken from *Kernel/Config.pm* in the OTRS home directory.
     Change the proposed setting if you are working with a database user that is dedicated to the migration.
+    Also change the settings when you work with a database that was copied into the *otobo_db_1* Docker container.

 .. note::